bellhyve/zelta/README.md

 **Zelta** is a suite of tools offering a streamlined approach to managing ZFS snapshot replication across various systems.
 It's built with the intention of simplifying complex ZFS functions into safe and user-friendly commands while also being the foundation for large and complex backup and failover environments.
 It's easy and accessible while working with most UNIX and UNIX-like base systems without additional packages, is optimized for environments with strict permission separation, and integrates well into many types of existing ZFS workflows.

 Zelta can be used to safely perform workstation backups with a single command, but it has also been used to replicate millions of snapshots across hundreds of systems, feeding alerting and analytics systems.

 The suite comprises three main components:

-- `zelta match`: Compares two ZFS volume trees, reporting matching snapshots or discrepancies.
+- `zelta match`: Compares two ZFS dataset trees, reporting matching snapshots or discrepancies.
 It's a helpful tool for replication assistance, rollback assistance, and source-backup validation.
-- `zelta sync`: A robust ZFS volume tree replication tool with very safe defaults.
+- `zelta replicate`: A robust ZFS dataset tree replication tool with very safe defaults.
-- `zelta policy`: A policy-driven backup tool for managing extensive replication jobs.
+- `zelta policy`: A policy-based backup tool for managing extensive replication jobs.

-There are additional functions in development or soon to be released:
+There are additional functions and shortcuts:
+- `zelta backup`: A synonym for `zelta replicate` that adds a snapshot before replication if needed.
+- `zelta sync`: A synonym for `zelta replicate` that only replicates the latest snapshots, e.g., for faster migration.
+- `zelta clone`: A synonym of `zelta replicate` that creates a read-write view of dataset tree for inspection and recovery.
 - `zelta snapshot`: A simple but customizable (local or remote) snapshot tool.
-- `zelta backup`: A synonym for `zelta sync` with excellent defaults for complete backups for beginners.
-- `zelta review`: Creates a temporary view of volume tree for inspection and recovery.
+- `zelta prune`: A tool to identify snapshots to prune based on snapshot size and creation dates (as opposed to snapshot names).

+By "safe", we mean:
+- Zelta has an option to snapshot, or snapshot conditionally, before replications.
+- Zelta mounts read-only by default and resets mountpoints below the parent dataset.
+- Zelta does not have a force overwrite option, but plans to provide assistance with `zfs rollback` and related operations.

 # Alpha Software Notice, and a Commitment to Safety and Community Collaboration